Cardboard Box Small World Play

 A piece of corrugated cardboard makes a ramp for the pets to access the upper level.

-Small world pretend play opens up a world of imagination and creativity for preschoolers.
+A small world scene inspires a world of imagination and creativity for preschoolers.

-Extend the excitement of your next door delivery by using the packing box for small world play!
+Extend the excitement of your next delivery by using the packing box for small world play!

 Preschool small world play with a cardboard box